-In Q2, investors are expecting ~6m Premium net adds to 136m subs, in-line with guidance of 133-138m.
+In Q2, investors expect ~6m Premium net adds to 136m subs, in line with guidance of 133-138m.
 While this is down from 8m net adds in Q2’19, Spotify would still be on track to add as many subscribers in 2020 as 2019 based on 1H performance – before getting a likely boost in 2H from launching new markets (Russia and South Korea) as well as the Joe Rogan podcast.

-There are two primary legs to the long term margin expansion story.
-Podcasts seem to have hit an inflection point in both engagement and content acquisition.
-On September 1, Joe Rogan podcast goes exclusive to Spotify.
+There are two primary legs to the long-term margin expansion story.
+First, podcasts have hit an inflection point in engagement and content acquisition.
+On September 1, the Joe Rogan podcast goes exclusive to Spotify.
 This will give investors the first glimpse of whether podcast content will drive subscriber growth (if Rogan can’t, who can?)

 Here’s what Daniel Ek said about Podcasts in Q1:

-And I think in — as related to more acquisitions, we keep on doing more deals and podcasts based on what we’re seeing.
-So if the macro environment means that there will more advantageous deals to be done, we will for sure look into that.”
+And I think in — as related to more acquisitions, we keep doing more deals and podcasts based on what we’re seeing.
+So if the macro environment means more advantageous deals will be done, we will for sure look into that.”

 The second leg of the stool is Spotify’s 2-Sided marketplace.
-This narrative also received a boost this quarter as 1) Billboard reported Spotify’s Marquee Ad service was seeing >20% CTRs in beta, and 2) Spotify, finally, signed their UMG deal.
+This narrative also boosted this quarter as 1) Billboard reported Spotify’s Marquee Ad service was seeing >20% CTRs in beta, and 2) Spotify finally signed their UMG deal.
 The commentary from the press release on the UMG agreement was notably positive for the potential of the 2-sided marketplace.

 We’ll be looking to hear updates on:

-- Trajectory of GMs with label deals now behind them
+- The trajectory of GMs with label deals is now behind them

-- Podcast strategy: how should we think about spend on exclusive content, and how does Spotify plan to monetize (sub acquisition, podcast ad tools, price increases?)
+- Podcast strategy: how should we think about spending on exclusive content, and how does Spotify plan to monetize (sub acquisition, podcast ad tools, price increases?)

 - 2-sided marketplace – update on run rate, trajectory, and what we should expect from in terms of new ad formats